A note on commutators in compact semisimple Lie algebras

-is compact.
-The Killing form $\langle-,-\rangle$ of $\fg$ is then negative definite\ and $G$-invariant.
-In particular, is a $G$-invariant euclidean norm on $\fg$.
-In what follows, orthogonality in $\fg$ will always refer to the Killing form. \end{Def} \begin{Lem} Let $\fg$ be a compact semisimple Lie algebra and let $A\in\fg$.
+is compact and is a $G$-invariant euclidean norm on $\fg$.
+In what follows, orthogonality in $\fg$ will always refer to the Killing form.
+The \emph{centralizer} of $A\in\fg$ is the Lie subalgebra \end{Def} \begin{Lem} Let $\fg$ be a compact semisimple Lie algebra and let $A\in\fg$.
 Then $\fg$ decomposes (as a $\Cen_\fg(A)$-module) orthogonally as

 \end{Lem} \begin{proof} Let $X,Y\in\fg$.
 If $X$ centralizes $A$, then

 whence $X\in[A,\fg]^\perp$.
 Conversely, if $X\in[A,\fg]^\perp$, then